The64thGamer/cheeseepedia/content/wiki/Showbiz Pizza (SPT Exterior Signage).md

 The ****Showbiz Pizza' - Letters**_ was exterior signage produced for ShowBiz Pizza Time Inc from around 1996 to 1992/1993 for the [SPT 1988 Remodel Program]({{< ref "wiki/SPT 1988 Remodel Program.md" >}}).

 ## Usage ##
-The first known usage of this signage would be at the  and used the ShowBiz branding.
-It would be the only signage created with the ShowBiz branding post-merger, and would begin to be phased out and replaced with the  name after the Concept Unification era began.
+The first known usage of this signage would be at the [Austin, TX (502 W Ben White Blvd)]({{< ref "wiki/Austin, TX (502 W Ben White Blvd).md" >}}) store after it was the first to receive the 1988 Remodel as a test in 1986.
+It would continue to be used afterwards on existing ShowBiz stores, and some new stores which opened with the Chuck E.'s House (Rocker Stage) and used the ShowBiz branding.
+It would be the only signage created with the ShowBiz branding post-merger, and would begin to be phased out and replaced with the 'Chuck E. Cheese's Pizza' - Letters / Logo (SPT Exterior Signage) (_Chuck E. Cheese's Pizza_) name after the Concept Unification era began.

 ## Variants ##
 There would be a few variants of this signage used throughout its lifespan.